kurohikari123/Weather-App/README.md

     -   Navigate to the `frontend` directory.
     -   Install NPM packages.
         ```sh
-        cd ../frontend
+        cd client/Weather Application
         npm install
         ```
     -   Start the frontend development server.
         ```sh
-        npm start
+        npm run client
         ```
-        Your React app should now be running and accessible at `http://localhost:3000`.
+        Your React app should now be running and accessible at `http://localhost:{SOME PORT}`.

 ---